JThomasChurchill/jthomaschurchill.github.io/_posts/2015-04-01-ada-compliance.markdown

 All images should have alt text.
 If the image is a functional image the alternative text should describe the purpose of the image or be left empty depending on what will validate.

 It is sometimes recommended to set the alt text to an empty string if the image is purely functional and not for display purposes.
-This may throw errors depending on your compliance validation tool: Compliance Sherriff will throw an error, but TotalValidator will not.
+This may throw errors depending on your compliance validation tool: Compliance Sheriff will throw an error, but TotalValidator will not.

 ```html
 <img src="/images/family.png" alt="Picture of a family">